When you can’t say it, play it

 Contribution: Concepting, UX & UI Design, Interactive Design, Prototyping, Art Direction

 Black and Hispanic teens are an often overlooked part of today’s U.S. youth mental health crisis.
 "When You Can’t Say It, Play It," is a bilingual interactive experience leveraging music to normalize mental health discussions.
-The campaign helped caregivers and their teens see a behavior they’re already in the habit of—listening to music—in an entirely new way.
+Instead of asking teens to verbalize emotions, I leverage an existing behavior — music sharing — as an emotional proxy.

 Recognition